Is the Internet Disrupting the Real Estate Industry?

 The Internet can, will and is disrupting just about everything on this planet.
 Good or bad, it’s going down for real.

-Retail, radio, TV, travel agents, bookstores, gathering places…so many methods of commerce and staples of society have gone by the wayside because of the Internet.
+Retail, radio, TV, travel agents, bookstores, gathering places…so many methods of commerce and staples of society have had their successful business models shaken, stirred, even toppled, by the Internet.

 The Removal of the Gatekeepers